Inductive inference of gradient-boosted decision trees on graphs for insurance fraud detection: Methodology

 \section{Methodology}

 In this section, we discuss elements from graph learning to introduce our novel method: G-GBM.
-First, we define heterogeneous information networks (HINs).
-Second, we define simple path representations of egonets and representations of node and edge features along those paths.
-Third, we present our G-GBM method, which elegantly uses probability-weighted featurised paths to exploit the information from the node and edge features.
-A formal description of G-GBM in pseudo-code is provided as Algorithm~\ref{alg:g-gbm}.
+We show how node and edge features are combined using metapaths.
+Afterwards, we present our G-GBM method, which uses probability-weighted featurised paths to exploit the information from the node and edge features.
+A formal description of G-GBM in pseudo-code is provided in Algorithm~\ref{alg:g-gbm}.